Table of contents

 My focus as a Councillor was largely on doing what I could to improve life in the working-class suburbs of Woree and White Rock.
 I was passionate about these suburbs because I knew many people living there were doing it tough.
 Happily, during my time as the Councillor for Division 3, there was record infrastructure spending in Woree and White Rock.

-White Rock also had record investment, with kilometres more footpath, park improvements, road work, drainage work and the fencing of the rail corridor.
-The suburb also saw the opening of a new kindergarten, a school hall and an aged care facility
+White Rock also had record investment, with many kilometres of additional footpaths, park improvements, road work, drainage work and the fencing of the rail corridor.
+The suburb also saw the opening of a new kindergarten, a school hall and an aged care facility.

 I also enjoyed attending everything from leadership inductions to presentation nights and the sports carnivals at White Rock State School.